Sainglend/tda-api-client/README.md

 Watchlists are a little wonky.
 When creating a watchlist, it can be retrieved with the API, but it doesn't appear in Thinkorswim unless it is restarted.

 Streaming: The documentation on TDA's website is crap, let's be honest.
 Book endpoints aren't documented at all.
+The baseline functionality is there and available for you to try.
+I'll keep adding documentation and examples as I can.

 ## Usage
 You may make unauthenticated requests (which typically give delayed data) for some endpoints, but generally requests must be authenticated.

 ### DO THIS FIRST: You must know your authentication information
 For a primer on Auth, see [authREADME.md](authREADME.md).